-Everyone’s always looking to save money on their utility bills, but it just so happens there’s a way to do it when you aren’t even home.
+Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to do it when you aren’t even home.

-The key is your thermostat.
-By making the most out of your thermostat, you can tailor the temperature to your needs.
-You can create a number of automated temperature settings for when you’re home, away or even when you’re sleeping.
+It starts with your thermostat.
+By learning more about its special features and settings, you can tailor the temperature to your needs.
+That means you can have different temperature settings for when you’re home, away or even when you’re asleep.

 While at Home